mGor18/nft-preview-component-mentorio/README.md

 - More indepth use of flexbox
 - Utilizing span elements more in conjunction with CSS for more specific and difficult design changes (ex. multiple text colors in the same line)
 - Better understanding how important workflow is and fine-tuning my own process before getting my hands dirty on the actually build.
+- Using display block with position relative/absolute and accompanying attributes in css

 ## Author